Kesen dialect: Harutsugu Yamaura

-Yamaura's effort to describe Kesen and restore people's pride in their local speech is an example of efforts springing up all over Japan, where the education system has resulted in the stigmatization of local dialects, which children were forbidden to use.
-However, such efforts are routinely depicted in the Japanese media as "romantic, bizarre or quaint".
+Yamaura's effort to describe Kesen and restore people's pride in their local speech is an example of countrywide effort where the national education system has resulted in the stigmatization of local dialects, which children were historically forbidden to use.
+However, such efforts are routinely depicted in the Japanese media as "romantic, bizarre or quaint" and not taken seriously.
 Yamaura's work has been recommended by Japanese linguists as a model to be followed for other dialects.